ultimate271/notes/dostoevsky/brothers03.04.md

 Alyosha listened with great attention.

+### The first part of the confession.
+Mitya offers to pay his colonel's debt in exchange for Katerina.
+The debt is given to Katerina

+#### About the colonel, his two wives, and a daughter with each wife.
+Mitya was friendly with the elder daughter, and the second is Katerina
 “I was lieutenant in a line regiment, but still I was under supervision, like a kind of convict.
 Yet I was awfully well received in the little town.
 I spent money right and left.
 I was thought to be rich; I thought so